Krillere/Expressions/README.md

 - ~~Variadic functions~~
 - ~~Lambdas~~
 - ~~Module and import system~~

+ToDo list:
+- Remove variadics
+  - They're not usable and does not fit in
+- Add 'guards'
+  - Early return system, like how Swift does it
+- Mutable values
+  - Will require a keyword, as well as a new layer of nesting that reassigns the mutable variable
+- Fix generics
+  - Should be that every type that is not known by the compiler is presumed to be a generic type, and generated as such
 - User defined functions with side-effects
+  - For printing and stuff

 - Scope check (Function calls already validated)
 - Validating (Scope check, type check and so on.
 Currently performed by the C++ compiler)